NextCenturyCorporation/mcs-pipeline/README.md

 * secrets file, containing the pemfilename and the username.
 Copy from pipeline/secrets_template.py to pipeline/secrets.py and fill it in.
 Do not add to github.
+* We no longer use an AWS credentials file for Ray.
+Instances in AWS should be given an IAM role via configurations.
-* AWS credentials file.
+  * When running locally, your system may need an AWS credentials file.
 This should be in the file ~/.aws/credentials.
 This will allow you to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to get EC2 machines.
 * Add the following to your ~/.ssh/config:   <code>StrictHostKeyChecking accept-new</code>